AliasHe103/lunaria-codex-pet/README.md

 # lunaria-codex-pet

-Lunaria is a Codex-compatible v2 animated pet based on a white dragon maiden reference.
+Lunaria is a Codex animated pet based on a white dragon maiden reference.

 ## Quick Install